angerhang/angerhang.github.io/_posts/2022-02-02-why_human_activity_recognition_is_far_from_solved.md

 ## References
+[1] Ainsworth, B. E., Haskell, W. L., Whitt, M. C., Irwin, M. L., Swartz, A. M., Strath, S. J., ... & Leon, A. S. (2000).
+[Compendium of physical activities: an update of activity codes and MET intensities.
+Medicine and science in sports and exercise](https://www.researchgate.net/profile/Ann-Swartz-2/publication/12330586_Compendium_of_Physical_Activities_an_Update_of_Activity_Codes_and_MET_Intensities/links/0912f51407bee1e3a6000000/Compendium-of-Physical-Activities-an-Update-of-Activity-Codes-and-MET-Intensities.pdf), 32(9; SUPP/1), S498-S504.

+[2] Grauman, K., Westbury, A., Byrne, E., Chavis, Z., Furnari, A., Girdhar, R., ... & Malik, J. (2022).
+[Ego4d: Around the world in 3,000 hours of egocentric video.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition](https://openaccess.thecvf.com/content/CVPR2022/html/Grauman_Ego4D_Around_the_World_in_3000_Hours_of_Egocentric_Video_CVPR_2022_paper.html) (pp. 18995-19012).
+Chicago

-[1] [Yuan, H., Chan, S., Creagh, A. P., Tong, C., Clifton, D. A., & Doherty, A. (2022).
+[3] [Yuan, H., Chan, S., Creagh, A. P., Tong, C., Clifton, D. A., & Doherty, A. (2022).
 Self-supervised Learning for Human Activity Recognition Using 700,000 Person-days of Wearable Data. arXiv preprint arXiv:2206.02909.
 Chicago](https://arxiv.org/abs/2206.02909)